rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 > **Warning**: Use the [modded OpenCore version](https://gitee.com/btwise/OpenCore_NO_ACPI) to prevent Windows thinking you're running in BootCamp and creating multiple issues around ACPI.
 Why isn't this the default OC behaviour is beyond me.

 ## Get it running
-1. Make sure to update your BIOS, disable CSM support, secure boot and enable XHCI Hand-off (for Airdrop/Continuity/Sidecar) and XMP
+1. Make sure to update your BIOS, disable CSM support and secure boot, enable XHCI Hand-off (for Airdrop/Continuity/Sidecar) and enable XMP.
 2. Create an macOS Ventura USB-Installer Stick, install OpenCore and copy my EFI folder ([how?](https://github.com/SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D#installation-notes))
 3. Generate a new serial number, motherboard id, ROM (that's your motherboard's mac address without dots) and SMUUID (make sure serial number is **invalid** in order to iMessage/Facetime to work) ([how?](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo))
 4. Boot the new macOS partition